DavidHickman/tnris.org/content/markdown/texas-google-imagery.md

 ## How will maintenance and imagery update costs be covered in the future?
 During the pilot year, which extends through March 2016, the GIS Solutions Group will review options for a fair and reasonable cost-recovery model using usage metrics and other factors.
 The more that play the less we all pay.
+UPDATE - The Google Imagery Pilot project has been extended through August 21, 2017.

 ## I don’t use the Google Maps API, how can I incorporate the services into my tools and applications?
 Google Maps API provides access to the rich mapping content services from Google.
 Maps API is a commercial product that requires licensing based on quantities of use but is not required to access the Google Imagery Service.